tkmamidi/Riddler/ReadMe.md

 ### Create an embedding model

-Run the below command with 'keywords' as you'd search in pubmed and choose number of articles to train from.
+Run the below command with 'keywords' as you'd search in pubmed and choose a number of articles to train from.

 `python src/riddler.py`